zhill/enterprise-docs/content/docs/overview/concepts/policy/policies/_index.md

 - **warn** - If there are any triggers that match with this action, and no triggers that match with stop, then the policy evaluation will result in *warn*.
 - **go** - If there are no triggers that match with either stop or warn, then the policy evaluation is result is a *go*. *go* actions have no impact on the evaluation result, but are useful for recording the results of specific checks on an image in the audit trail of policy evaluations over time

-The policy evaluation is one part of the broader policy bundle evaluation which includes things like image whitelists and blacklists and makes a final bundle evaluation status determination based on the combination of several component executions.
+The policy evaluation is one part of the broader policy bundle evaluation which includes things like image allowlists and blacklists and makes a final bundle evaluation status determination based on the combination of several component executions.
 See [policy bundles]({{< ref "/docs/overview/concepts/policy/bundles" >}}) for more information on that process.

 ### Next Steps